Few-shot Image Generation via Masked Discrimination

 \section{Experiments}

-\textbf{Basic setups} We follow experiment setups used in prior works \cite{mo2020freeze,wang2020minegan,ewc,ojha2021few-shot-gan,zhao2022closer} to implement the proposed approach based on StyleGAN2 \cite{Karras_2020_CVPR} and the patch-level discrimination proposed in CDC \cite{ojha2021few-shot-gan}.
-We adapt the pre-trained GANs to target domains with batch size 4 on a single NVIDIA TITAN RTX GPU.
-We compare our approach with prior works mainly on 10-shot adaptation tasks and provide additional experiments on 5-shot and 1-shot adaptation tasks are added in Appendix \ref{appendixe}.
+\textbf{Basic setups} We follow the experimental setups used in prior works \cite{mo2020freeze,wang2020minegan,ewc,ojha2021few-shot-gan,zhao2022closer} to implement the proposed approach based on StyleGAN2 \cite{Karras_2020_CVPR}.
+We adapt pre-trained source GANs to target domains with batch size 4 on a single NVIDIA TITAN RTX GPU.
+Our approach is mainly compared with prior works on 10-shot adaptation tasks qualitatively and quantitatively.
+Additional results on 5-shot and 1-shot adaptation tasks are added in Appendix \ref{appendixe}.